wortmanb/tf-asg/README.md

 # Cautions

 If you need to reboot a node, you will need to put it in standby mode first, reboot, and then take it out of standby mode.
-Alternately, you can detach it from teh ASG and reattach it after the reboot is complete, but make sure to indicate that you do not want a replacement instance added during the detach step.
+Alternately, you can detach it from the ASG and reattach it after the reboot is complete, but make sure to indicate that you do not want a replacement instance added during the detach step.
 See this AWS documentation for more details: https://repost.aws/knowledge-center/reboot-autoscaling-group-instance.

 # Contact